outdreamer/build-a-cure/docs/tasks/function_to_do.md

       - ai depends on insight path algorithms like 'trial & error' to accomplish some tasks like in grid search to find optimal algorithm parameters, but still must be told to do so by a human who has decided that exploring all parameter combinations is needed
         - theyre wrong to think that, they should have come up with my method to filter a solution space using interfaces & solution automation workflows
-        - a 'function network' is only useful if a human puts it in the right system & applies it in the right way to solve the problems its optimized for
+        - a 'function network' is only useful if a human puts it in the right system & applies it in the right way to solve the problems its optimized for, and retires it when better methods are implemented - the function network doesnt get better at solving all problems just by being fed more problems
         - my system self-optimizes as its given more problems to solve

       - a function network can sometimes be replaced by an object (interface components) or variable network (of interface variables) but ai wouldnt figure this out if it was given a function network as its origin algorithm, bc while learning how to optimize for a particular solution, ai is not evaluating how to optimize its own algorithm, input, & parameters and would need to be instructed to do so